Cryptanalysis of the Lorenz cipher: Colossus

 The five parallel processing units allowed Tutte's "1+2 break in" and other functions to be run at an effective speed of 25,000 characters per second by the use of circuitry invented by Flowers that would now be called a shift register.
 Donald Michie worked out a method of using Colossus to assist in wheel breaking as well as for wheel setting in early 1944.
-This was then implemented in special hardware on later Colossi.
+This was then implemented in special hardware on later Colossuses.

 A total of ten Colossus computers were in use and an eleventh was being commissioned at the end of the war in Europe (VE-Day).
 Of the ten, seven were used for "wheel setting" and 3 for "wheel breaking".

 Special machines

 As well as the commercially produced teleprinters and re-perforators, a number of other machines were built to assist in the preparation and checking of tapes in the Newmanry and Testery.
 The approximate complement as of May 1945 was as follows.